Exporting your wrap to USB and applying it in your Tesla

 Step 4: Plug it into the car and select the wrap

-The car scans the USB for the right folder, finds your PNG, and shows it as a selectable option.
+The car scans the Wraps folder, finds your PNG, and shows it as a selectable option.
 Tap it.
 The in-dash illustration of your car updates immediately to show your wrap.

 If the wrap doesn't appear in the selection list, the most common culprits, in order: